-Not long ago, Congressman George Holding introduced a bill called the “Tax Fairness for Americans Abroad Act of 2018” (a simplified version of the TTFI, or the Territorial Taxation for Individuals bill), just before the Congressional holiday recess.
-The bill, also known as H.R.
-7358, would exempt from taxation foreign income earned by US expats.
+In 2018, Congressman George Holding introduced a bill called the “Tax Fairness for Americans Abroad Act of 2018” (TFFAAA) just before the Congressional holiday recess.
+The bill would exclude foreign-sourced from US taxation while the US citizen was a qualified resident abroad.
 We’ll give you an update on the TFFAAA bill so that you’re up to speed on what the future holds for expat taxation!

 How Would the TFFAAA Affect Americans Abroad?